Lost Planet Airmen

-Lost Planet Airmen is a 1951 black-and-white American science fiction film produced and distributed by Republic Pictures, which is actually the feature film condensation of their 1949 12-chapter serial, King of the Rocket Men.
+Lost Planet Airmen is a 1951 black-and-white American science fiction compilation film produced and distributed by Republic Pictures, condensed from episodes of the 1949 twelve-chapter serial King of the Rocket Men.
 Lost Planet Airmen was directed by Fred C. Brannon and written by Royal K. Cole and William Lively.
-The lead actors in Lost Planet Airmen were Tristram Coffin and Mae Clark.
+The lead actors are Tristram Coffin and Mae Clark.

 Plot

 Professor Millard (James Craven), a scientist who is a member of the group Science Associates, works in a secluded desert location in a cave laboratory on a secret research project.
 Reporter and photographer Glenda Thomas (Mae Clarke) is curious about that secret project.
 When she tours the Science Associates building, she meets Burt Winslow (House Peters, Jr.), the project's publicity director, and Jeff King (Tristram Coffin), a research project member.

 The mysterious "Dr. Vulcan" is intent on stealing the various weapons being developed by the scientists of the Science Associates group.
 Vulcan hopes to make a fortune by selling these valuable devices to foreign powers.
 Dr. Vulcan's gang kills one of the scientists.
 To stop Vulcan and his operatives, Jeff dons a newly developed, atomic-powered rocket backpack, mounted on a leather jacket, which has a streamlined flying helmet attached that hides his identity.
 With the assistance of Dr. Millard, he continually foils the attacks by Vulcan's henchmen.